Cray-HPE/docs-csm/operations/kubernetes/encryption/README.md

         See [Encryption status](#encryption-status) for details on how to check this.

     1. (`ncn-m#`) Fully disable all encryption.
-This only disables encription on the node that the command was executed on.
+This only disables encryption on the node that the command was executed on.

         ```bash
          /usr/share/doc/csm/scripts/operations/kubernetes/encryption.sh --disable